 The S&P 500 E-Mini contract was holding steady, at least for now.

 What was increasingly looking like a major portfolio shift from momentum plays in U.S. technology and biotechnology stocks was having a knock-on effect across all regions and sectors, pressuring even defensive shares.

 Momentum investing involves buying stocks that are already trending higher, often taking their price/earnings ratios into the stratosphere.
 When the momentum turns it can do so viciously as investors rush to the exits at the same time.

 Japan, in particular, was vulnerable both to the dive in tech stocks and to the strength of the yen, which crimps exports and corporate profits.
-The Nikkei gapped lower right from the off to reach a trough of 13,885, but later pared its losses to be down 2 percent at 14,007.
+The Nikkei gapped lower right from the off to reach a trough of 13,885.

-Dealers suspected the authorities would be working behind the scenes to get public pension funds to buy and stop the rot, but with only limited success.
+Dealers suspected the authorities were working behind the scenes to get public pension funds to buy and stop the rot, but with only limited success.

-Tech bellwether Softbank felt the heat with a drop of 4.8 percent to its lowest in over two months.
-Clothing giant Fast Retailing shed 8 percent after it cut its profit forecast when investors were already nervous about the impact of this month's sales tax hike.
+Tech bellwether Softbank felt the heat with a drop of 3.8 percent to its lowest in over two months.
+Clothing giant Fast Retailing shed almost 8 percent after it cut its profit forecast when investors were already nervous about the impact of this month's sales tax hike.